Jess Lapid

-Jesus Songko Lapid (October 5, 1933 – July 13, 1968) was a Filipino actor and father of actor, diving instructor, fight director Jess Lapid Jr. He was given a movie screen name Jess Lapid.
+Jesus Songco Lapid (October 5, 1933 – July 13, 1968) was a Filipino actor and father of actor, diving instructor, fight director Jess Lapid Jr. He was given a movie screen name Jess Lapid.
 His older brother is Jose Lapid, father of Lito Lapid.

 He was shot dead inside a nightclub in Quezon City on July 13, 1968.

 Early life

 He was born Jesus Lapid on October 5, 1933, in Guagua, Pampanga; an older brother, Jose, is the father and grandfather of movie stars-turned politicians Lito Lapid (now a Senator), and son Mark Lapid (former governor of Pampanga and now TIEZA Head) respectively.
-Jess started as an extra in his first film from Premiere Productions, “Larawan ng Pag-Ibig” in 1961.
-He then shifted to being a stuntman, after finding out that they earned more than extras.
+Jess started as a grip for Premiere Productions.
+He then became an extra for Premiere Productions, and shifted to being a stuntman after finding out that they were paid more.

 Career

 He rose to become the top stuntman of Premiere, often doubling for more established stars—riding horses, falling from cliffs, getting shot at by villains.
-He had the good fortune for doubling for Fernando Poe Jr., and soon, the two would become fast friends.
+He had the good fortune for doubling for action movie star Fernando Poe Jr., and soon, the two would become fast friends.

+In May 1960, during a visit to Cebu City, Lapid managed to shield fellow actor Zaldy Zshornack from knife-wielding assailants, receiving three stab wounds in his right arm while Zshornack fired two warning shots to scare away the assailants.

 When Poe ventured into film productions, he made Jess one of the regulars in his films, giving him roles that required real acting, rather than choreographed stunt actions.
 Jess rose to the occasion and proved to be a convincing character actor.
-He tried him out in “Pasong Diablo”, in 1961.
+Poe tried him out in Pasong Diablo, in 1961.

-It was in the FPJ Productions, “Sierra Madre” (1963) that Poe decided to give Jess the full star treatment—from a more prominent billing to major publicity exposures.
+It was in the FPJ Productions, Sierra Madre (1963) that Poe decided to give Jess the full star treatment—from a more prominent billing to major publicity exposures.
 But it was Jess himself who pulled it off, by turning in a sensational performance that erased all doubts about his just being a “mere stuntman”.

 It was Tagalog Ilang-Ilang Productions picked him up and eventually made him into a superstar in the movie “Kardong Kidlat” (1964) which became such a smashing success at the box office tills.
 At the Globe Theater where the movie was launched, a long queue of movie fans lined up around the building just to get in and watch the talk-of-the-town film.

-1964 proved to be a bright and busy year for Jess, appearing in movies like “Bilis at Tapang” with Romeo Vasquez and “Deadly Brothers” with Joseph Estrada.
+1964 proved to be a bright and busy year for Jess, appearing in films like Bilis at Tapang with Romeo Vasquez and Vendetta Brothers with Joseph Estrada and Eddie Garcia.
 He co-starred with Vic Vargas in “7 Kilabot ng Barilan”.
-In 1968, Jess appeared alongside action movie greats Fernando Poe Jr. and Joseph Estrada in “3 Hari”, an FPJ productions offering.
+In 1966, he got to team up with Gloria Romero in the film Batang Muntinglupa, which would be the only movie they did together.
+The film also starred a young Jay Ilagan.
+In 1968, Jess appeared alongside Poe Jr. and Estrada in “3 Hari”, an FPJ productions offering.

 As he was raking it in, he invested in his own film outfit, Jela Productions, and began producing his own movies.